The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • physiotherapy (EHF and phototherapy).

-The course of treatment is at least three weeks, since the bones are affected, and they require a longer recovery.
-If the doctor's instructions are not followed in good faith, the patient risks complications in the form of purulent or ossifying periostitis.
+The course of treatment is at least three weeks, since bone tissue is affected, and they require a longer recovery.
+If the doctor’s instructions are not followed conscientiously, the patient runs the risk of complications in the form of purulent or ossifying periostitis.

 Depending on the severity of the disease, there are two options for treating periostitis: conservatively or surgically.